Tennis Europe Junior Tour | 16/14/12 & Under

-The tour is divided into three age groups; 16 & Under, 14 & Under and (since 2000) 12 & Under.
-In 2020, these three categories combined for a total of some 400+ tournaments, staged across 47 of the 50 member nations of Tennis Europe.
+The tour is divided into three age groups; 16 & Under, 14 & Under and 12 & Under.
+In 2020, these three categories combined for a total of some 400+ tournaments, staged across almost all 50 member nations of Tennis Europe.
 The exponential growth of the tour - which last year saw participation from over 12,000 players - represents an astonishing diversification of its original 43 tournaments over two age groups.

 In many ways a dress rehearsal for life on the professional circuit, the Tennis Europe Junior Tour also boasts a cumulative weekly ranking, 'Player of the Year' awards (former recipients include Rafael Nadal, Grigor Dimitrov and Kim Clijsters), and a season-ending Masters tournament for the top eight performers in each category.
 As with professional tennis, an anti-doping program has been introduced in cooperation with the ITF in order to educate players about the dangers of doping, and like their professional counterparts, Tour players use an IPIN (International Player Identification Number) to manage their entries and withdrawals online.

-The appeal of the Tennis Europe Junior Tour extends well beyond its home continent, and in 2018 players came from over 100 countries worldwide to participate.
+The appeal of the Tennis Europe Junior Tour extends well beyond its home continent, and in 2019 players came from over 100 countries worldwide to participate.
 Guillermo Coria is one non-European to have excelled, ending the year as a top ten player twice.
-Other players such as Lleyton Hewitt, Andy Roddick, Juan Martín Del Potro and Sania Mirza also got a first taste of European competition on the tour.
+Other players such as Lleyton Hewitt, Kei Nishikori, Juan Martín Del Potro and Sania Mirza also got a first taste of European competition on the tour.

 16/14 & Under Tour events are played at three levels, ranging from the elite Category 1 events, which attract the strongest draws, to the more numerous and accessible Category 2 and 3 events.
 Boys and girls events in both singles and doubles events are held at all tournaments, with some offering additional consolation tournaments for early losers.
 Player parties, cultural exchanges and tourist trips during events encourage all players to focus on more than just their results.